 David Bochner (President Emeritus) is a graduate of the Stanford Neuroscience PhD program in the lab of Dr. Carla Shatz.
 He studies the molecules that regulate cortical plasticity during and after critical periods and hopes to one day contribute to a drug that will make it as easy to learn at 50 as it is at 5.
 He’s also been writing about science since roughly age 5, when he penned the Star Wars/immunology crossover epic The Virus Strikes Back with construction paper and crayons.
 In his spare time, he enjoys curling up with a good book, exploring the hidden beautiful places of the bay area, and sampling its wide range of delicious beer, wine, and food.

-Nick Weiler (Founder, President Emeritus) is a doctoral student in Neuroscience studying the effects of sensory plasticity on the synaptic molecular architecture of the mouse neocortex.
+Nick Weiler (Founder, President Emeritus) is a graduate of the Stanford Neuroscience PhD program.
+For his dissertation research, he studied the effects of sensory plasticity on the synaptic molecular architecture of the mouse neocortex.
 In addition to his interest in the brain he has always been passionate about words, their power, their histories, and their foibles.
 He is a founding member of NeuWrite-West, a science writing group at the Stanford School of Medicine dedicated to improving communication between science and society one paragraph at a time.
 He has been a contributor to the NeuroBlog since 2010.
 When not analyzing synapses or diagramming sentences, Nick can be found bicycling, juggling, climbing trees, or declaiming Shakespeare.